ethcatherders/ethereum-cat-herders.github.io/index.md

 ## About us
 The Ethereum Cat Herders are a group of independent contributors serving the Ethereum community.
 We are here to support Ethereum developer teams by coordinating Hard Forks, monitoring EIPs, creating PM processes and retroactive reports, relaying information between teams, taking notes during All Core Devs calls and much more.

+If you're intrested to join the Ethereum Cat Herders, [fill-up the onboarding form](https://docs.google.com/forms/d/1o2Oidzt6qZZ296KkqeNMi6xAALIv8zsBK1Va3Lzc9IQ/edit) and one of the members will reach out to you.

 You can find and reach out to the Ethereum Cat Herders here: